gem/oq-engine/doc/installing/development.md

 ## Loading and unloading the development environment

 To exit from the OpenQuake development environment type `deactivate`.
 Before using again the OpenQuake software the environment must be loaded back running `source openquake/bin/activate`(assuming that it has been installed under 'openquake').
+For more information about *virtualenv* and its you see http://docs.python-guide.org/en/latest/dev/virtualenvs/

 ## Running the tests